Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 ---
 date: "2015-10-27 10:00:00"
 tags: ["Symfony", "Event", "Kernel"]
-title: "Clean and powerful event workflow - Part I"
+title: "Symfony event workflow - Part I"
 description: "How to write a strong and clean event workflow with Symfony and Doctrine."
 ---